inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 		-- Winston Churchill
 The average nutritional value of promises is roughly zero.
 What is irritating about love is that it is a crime that requires an accomplice.
-		-- Charles Baudelaire
+		-- Charles Baulaire
 Sir, it's very possible this asteroid is not stable.
 		-- C3P0
 Do not use the blue keys on this terminal.
-Remember, drive defensively!
-And of course, the best defense is a good offense!
+Remember, drive fensively!
+And of course, the best fense is a good offense!
 The fact that 47 PEOPLE  yelling and sweat is cascading down my SPINAL COLUMN is fairly enjoyable!!
 One seldom sees a monument to a committee.